-- TYPE 1 - Manic episodes (extreme up) lasting 1 week or longer.
-May also experience depressive episode for at least 2 weeks.
+- Type 1 — Manic episodes (extreme up) lasting one week or longer.
+May also experience depressive episode for at least two weeks.

-- TYPE 2- Hypomanic episodes (extreme low) for 4 days and depressive episodes for 2 weeks.
+- Type 2 — Hypomanic episodes (extreme low) for four days and depressive episodes for two weeks.

 ICD-10-CM CODE UPDATE: